ArduPilot/MAVProxy/html/_sources/getting_started/faq.txt

     The APM branches (`APM:Plane <http://plane.ardupilot.com/>`_, `APM:Copter <http://copter.ardupilot.com/>`_, `APM:Rover <http://rover.ardupilot.com/>`_) are fully compatible.
 Other Mavlink-based flight controllers (such as the `PX4 <http://px4.io/>`_ stack) should be compatible, but may show all flight data.

+#.
+How do I output a TCP connection to another GCS program?

+    To output a TCP link from MAVProxy to a GCS program (ie. Mission Planner), use the ``--out=tcpin:0.0.0.0:<port>`` commandline option.
+This will tell MAVProxy to wait for a TCP connection on the specified port.
+In the other GCS program, configure it to point to the IP address of the device MAVProxy is running on and the port ``<port>``.